foongsq/jumpal-monorepo/README.md

 ## Frontend Project setup

-- Add firebase configurations in `/src/Firebase/config.js` according to `config.js sample` file
+- Add firebase configurations in `/src/data/firebase/config.js` according to `config.js sample` file
+- Add service account credentials in `/src/data/firebase/serviceAccount.json` according to `serviceAccount.json sample` file
+- Run command `export GOOGLE_APPLICATION_CREDENTIALS="<ABSOLUTE PATH TO>/serviceAccount.json"` in the terminal to set credentials as environment variable for Firebase Admin to detect.
 - In `apps/frontend`, `npm install` to install dependencies
 - In `apps/frontend`, `npm run dev` to start up app on localhost